The Downtown Farmers Market restores our hope

 Preserve your summer bounty to enjoy all year ’round

 One of the saddest sights of summer is opening the fridge crisper drawer and finding a molding pile of strawberries or slimy bag of cucumbers.
 Fast-forward a few months later, and we’re bemoaning Styrofoam-textured tomatoes.

 Beyond the issue of food waste and the expense of purchasing out-of-season food from far-away lands, it seems a shame to have such beautiful and tasty produce only available during Utah’s relatively short growing season.
 Back in the days before dependable freezing and refrigeration, our grandparents had the long-term preservation game figured out with a combination of canning, pickling, fermenting and dehydrating fresh fruits, vegetables and meats to last them through the lean winter months.

 Fortunately for Utahns, these methods never went out of style, and there are plenty of experienced food preservationists ready and willing to share their wisdom.
 From the basics of making jam to bottling your own fruit wines or advanced techniques such as pressure canning meat and soups, these courses have you covered.
 Offerings are listed by course provider, so check their websites for class changes, times, advance registration requirements and fees.

 Downtown Alliance & Urban Food Connections of Utah

 Program director and canning guru Alison Einerson recommends the Summer in a Jar food preservation workshops as an excellent hands-on experience for learning basic food safety procedures for waterbath canning, freezing, drying and pressure canning.
-In partnership with Slow Food Utah, Wasatch Community Gardens and Salt Lake County’s Urban Farming program, each class is limited to 16 students.
-Be sure to check the website for registration and class details at UrbanFoodConnections.org
+In partnership with Slow Food Utah and Harmons, classes are limited to 16 students and held at Harmons City Creek or Harmons Holladay Cooking School from 6 to 9 pm.
+Registration is $15.
+Be sure to check the website for registration and class details at SLCFarmersMarket.org

 Lifelong Learning Classes